rabbitmq/rabbitmq-website/site/access-control.md

-Some plugins, for example, the <a href="https://github.com/gotthardp/rabbitmq-auth-backend-ip-range">Source IP range one</a>, only provide an authorisation backend.
+Some plugins, for example, the <a href="https://github.com/gotthardp/rabbitmq-auth-backend-ip-range">Source IP range one</a>, only provide an authorization backend.
 Authentication is supposed to be handled by the internal database, LDAP, etc.

 ### <a id="combined-backends" class="anchor" href="#combined-backends">Combining Backends</a>